Anti-mouse Adiponectin Antibody, Rabbit pAb

 Adiponectin, also termed gelatin-binding protein-28 (GBP28), AdipoQ, ACP30(Acrp30), or apM, is a major adipocyte-secreted adipokine which abundantly presentin the circulation as three distinct oligomeric complexes: LMW(67kDa),MMW(167kDa) and HMW(300kDa) adiponectin.
 Its levels are decreased in insulinresistant, diabetes and cardiovascular disease.
 Conversely, elevation of circulatingadiponectin concentrations can alleviate various vascular dysfunctions in animalmodels, suggesting this adipokine exerts vasculoprotective effects.

 In addition,adiponectin may also be of importance in the development and progression ofseveral malignancies.

 Rabbit crude IgG was purified by protein-G column

-Recombinant full-length human adiponectin expressed in mammalian cells
+Recombinant full-length mouse adiponectin expressed in mammalian cells

-The antibody detects three types of circular human adiponectin and monomer (30kDa) adiponectin
+The antibody detects three types of circular mouse adiponectin and monomer (30kDa) adiponectin

 Solution in PBS.

 Store at –20°C. For long-term storage, aliquot and freeze at -70°C. Avoid repeated freeze/defrost cycles.

 Western blot - This antibody can be used at 0.1 – 0.2 µg/mL with the appropriate secondary reagents to detect mouse/rat adiponectin.